Frequently Asked Questions

 For more information, visit our Activities page.

-In 2020 and 2021, camper choice activities were eliminated as a COVID precaution.
-In non-COVID years, campers entering first grade & up choose their favorite activities during club time before or after lunch Monday through Thursday.
+Campers entering first grade & up choose their favorite activities during club time before or after lunch Monday through Thursday.

 Rising 4th and 5th graders choose a cluster of three related activities in our Tracking program for Tuesday and Thursday afternoons.